Obama has power to further weaken Cuba sanctions

 Barring unexpected events, Raul Castro is likely to stay in office for several years more.
 He has announced he will not seek re-election in 2018.

-(Changes attribution to 'Burns' from his law firm 'Cave' in ninth paragraph)
+(story refiles to change attribution to 'Burns' from his law firm 'Cave' in 9th paragraph)

 (Additional reporting by Lawrence Hurley, Warren Strobel and Roberta Rampton; Editing by Lisa Shumaker)